shelleyolivia/learn-tutorials/figment-learn/new-pathways/the_graph/01-setup.md

 - Projects' own documentation are not always the best place to start, however The Graph is an exception.
 They have very well written and approachable docs.
 [Give them a read](https://thegraph.com/docs/about/introduction).
 - More of a visual learner?
 The rock star of blockchain Youtube - Finematics - have the perfect video for you: [Binge it here](https://www.youtube.com/watch?v=7gC7xJ_98r8).
 - You're still here??
 We have curated more links on [Figment Learn](https://learn.figment.io/protocols/thegraph).
 Knock yourself out!
+- If you would like to watch a video walkthrough of the Pathway, it is embedded below for your viewing pleasure:

+{% embed url="https://www.youtube.com/watch?v=P0sGpnVVVx8" caption="The Graph Pathway launch event with Guillaume & Nader" %}

 ## 🐳 Docker